hashicorp/terraform-provider-vsphere/website/docs/r/vapp_container.html.markdown

 ## Example Usage

-The following example sets up a vApp container in a compute cluster which uses the default settings for CPU and memory reservations, shares, and limits.
+The basic example below sets up a vApp container in a compute cluster which uses the default settings for CPU and memory reservations, shares, and limits.
 The compute cluster needs to already exist in vSphere.